kl-priyanka/SimplePassManager/README.md

 ├── requirements.txt      # Dependencies list for the project
 ├── README.md             # Project documentation
-├── .gitignore            # Specifies files and folders to ignore in version control
+├── .gitignore            # Specifies files and folders to ignore in version control ├── LICENSE               # License file for the project
 ```

 ## Contributing